Bacuriim/project-elevators-system/README.md

 - As long as there are empty elevators stopped on the first floor, any new person who is on any floor and types on the panel will be redirected to one of these elevators.

-- With all elevators occupied, any new person who types a number on the panel will be redirected to the elevator with the same action, up or down, and with the destination within its current route, and also with the final destination of its current route close to its current floor.
-If all elevators have different actions than the user's action, he will be redirected to the one closest to completing its route.
+- With all elevators occupied, any new person who types a number on the panel will be redirected to the elevator with the same action, up or down, and with the destination within its current up_route, and also with the final destination of its current up_route close to its current floor.
+If all elevators have different actions than the user's action, he will be redirected to the one closest to completing its up_route.

 - The next passenger to be disembarked is always the one who, in the same action, getting off or going up, is closest to the current floor of the elevator.